November 3, 2006

 Variability in Religion

-Note that one thing that is missing from our description of religion
+Note that one thing that is missing from our description of

 is a set of beliefs that everyone subscribes to.
 It would be nice